Meet the Google Weather API: Real time weather for maps

 Part 1: Meet the Google Weather API: Real time weather for maps (this article)

-Part 2: Building a simple weather app with the Google Weather API
+Part 2: Build a weather app with the Google Weather API

 Part 3: Google Maps weather along route: Weather aware route planner